open-way-learning/owl-handbook/Admin-HR/Compensation, Pay Structure, and Salary Administration.md

 * Provide a competitive and transparent compensation and benefits package, including:
   * Fair, reasonable, and equitable base pay for all full-time exempt employees.
   * A starting hourly wage for part-time and non-exempt employees that exceeds the federal minimum wage and is periodically reviewed for cost-of-living alignment.
-  * Surplus-based bonuses for full-time employees when OWL exceeds budgeted revenue targets (not guaranteed annually; see Appendix B of the [OWL Code of Ethics](https://docs.google.com/document/d/1andwhEY4KWl_4leE2MoSfHpXAOc3Nrz4le6gC_NX52M/edit?usp=drive_link)).
+  * Surplus-based bonuses for full-time employees when OWL exceeds budgeted revenue targets (not guaranteed annually; see Appendix B of the OWL Code of Ethics (under the Governance section in GitBook).
   * Flexible Paid Time Off (PTO) for exempt staff and generous PTO policies for all full- and part-time employees (see Time Off section above).
   * A robust benefits package, including technology stipends and health-related offerings, as described in the Benefits section.